Walgreens Employees Lead by Example

 From toy and winter coat drives to fundraising walks and informing neighbors about flu protection, Walgreens is building upon its long-standing tradition of community pharmacy.

-"Life is local," says executive vice president of operations and community management, Mark Wagner.
+"Life is local," says President of Business Operations, Mark Wagner.
 "We encourage community leaders to be an active part of their neighborhood by joining the PTA or getting to know the city council."

 Outpouring of Support